telerik/blazor-docs/components/button/disabled-button.md

 Sometimes specific buttons in an application must be temporarily disabled.
 To control the enabled state of the component, use the `Enabled` Boolean attribute.

 > `Enabled="false"` renders a `disabled` attribute on the `<button>` element.
 A disabled Button will fire its `OnClick` handler if the user removes the `disabled` attribute via the browser's developer console.
 This behavior is consistent with standard buttons.
+For sensitive tasks, verify the button state in the `OnClick` handler and perform any other relevant checks.

 The following example demonstrates how to enable and disable the Button.